 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Real Estate Fund declined 3.66% in the second quarter, yet outperformed the MSCI USA IMI Extended Real Estate Index by 200 basis points due to differences in real estate category weights relative to the index.
+Baron Real Estate Fund declined 9.91% in the third quarter, yet trailed the MSCI USA IMI Extended Real Estate Index by 704 basis points due to stock selection and relative real estate category weights.